Common Names: Smoothleaf penstemon

-Another member of the figwort family, this is a tall-growing species of penstemon.
+A member of the figwort family, this is a tall-growing species of penstemon.
 It has large tubular, blue to blue-violet flowers that have red-violet veins running the length of the corolla.
 It somewhat resembles other, better known figwort family members, the snapdragons.
-Opposite, clasping leaves that are long and narrow are distributed along the stem.

 Penstemons in general are enjoyed for their beauty and not medicinal purposes.
 There are over 250 species of penstemons in the United States with Utah alone claiming 65 of them; ten species occur at Bryce Canyon National Park.

 Buchanan, Hayle 1992.
 Wildflowers of Southwestern Utah.
 Bryce Canyon Natural History Association.
 Bryce Canyon, Utah.